mario-engineer/Project-2-EQ502/README.md

 # Project-2-EQ502
-Project 2 for EQ502 discipline from School of Chemical Engineering
+Project 2 for EQ502 subject in School of Chemical Engineering from University of Campinas